 Financial assets and liabilities are recognized when the Company becomes party to the contractual provisions of the financial instrument.
 Financial assets and financial liabilities are initially measured at fair value.
 Transaction costs that are directly attributable to the acquisition or issue of financial assets and financial liabilities, other than financial assets and financial liabilities at fair value through net profit, are added to or deducted from the fair value of the financial asset or financial liability on initial recognition.
-Transaction costs directly attributable to the acquisition of financial assets and financial liabilities at fair value through profit or loss are recognized immediately in net profit.
+Transaction costs directly attributable to the acquisition of financial assets and financial issue of financial asset or financial liability on initial recognition.